Best Laser Cap for Hair Loss

 Minoxidil and nanoxidil

-Minoxidil is a topical solution you’ve probably heard of by its brand name Rogaine.
+Minoxidil is better known as a topical solution you’ve probably heard of by its brand name Rogaine.
 Generic minoxidil is equally effective, less expensive, and easily accessible online.
 Nanoxidil is a nearly identical compound that has come out more recently.
 It’s pricier than minoxidil but has a lower side effect profile, making it a good choice for those with sensitive scalps.

 Shampoo and conditioner